 Type 2 Diabetes – What is it?

-- Symptoms are quickly relieved once diabetes is treated and under control.
+- Symptoms are quickly resolved once treatment is started.

 How to get help

 If you have any more questions on this area or would like to speak to somebody about this topic, have a look at the links or search for your local services in the blue box below.
 Alternatively you can always contact your school nurse.